mtiller/ModelicaBook/text/source/components/architectures/replaceable.rst

 declare a variable, only to *redeclare* it).

-It is **very important** to understand that when you redeclare a component, the new redeclaration supercedes the previous one.
+It is **very important** to understand that when you redeclare a component, the new redeclaration supersedes the previous one.
 For example, after the following redeclaration:

 .. code-block:: modelica